A few days ago, we played with the Poken I got from Jelle. It’s still in beta so I thought it would be good to write a brief review as feedback.

 Then there are some minor annoyances I expect will be solved when they get out of beta:

-Can I propose a feature request?
 As Chantal already proposed on your support channel, it would be nice to have an ‘export to vCard’ function.
-This would make it easy to import my friends in Address Book, which is where I want my contacts in the end.
+This would make it easy to import my friends into Address Book, which is where I want my contacts in the end.